 The Inspector-General for Emergency Management works with its emergency management partners and Victorian communities to identify opportunities to improve the performance of the emergency management sector and strengthen emergency management arrangements and community safety in Victoria.

 All our assurance activities are guided by the Assurance Framework for Emergency Management which provides the foundation for a coordinated and collaborative approach to sector-wide assurance.

 IGEM takes a collaborative, evidence-based and community-focused approach to its work.

 Through engaging regularly with its emergency management partners and the community, we:

 - objectively assesses and monitors the capacity, capability and performance of the emergency management sector

 - promotes a culture of continuous improvement.

-IGEM’s focus is on reviewing strategic and system-wide issues and emergency management practices for potential improvement.
+Our focus is on reviewing strategic and system-wide issues and emergency management practices for potential improvement.

-It has led the collaborative development of the assurance framework for emergency management in Victoria that actively promotes and supports sector-wide improvement.
+We lead the collaborative development of the assurance framework for emergency management in Victoria that actively promotes and supports sector-wide improvement.

-Through its engagement with statutory entities, local governments, government departments, the private sector and community, IGEM gathers a wealth of information on emergency management practices to see what has worked well, what needs improving and the progress made with implementing sustainable improvements to work practices over time.
+Through our engagement with statutory entities, local governments, government departments, the private sector and community, IGEM gathers a wealth of information on emergency management practices to see what has worked well, what needs improving and the progress made with implementing sustainable improvements to work practices over time.